jayjun/rambo/README.md

 ## Comparisons

-Rambo does not start a pool of processes nor support bidirectional communication with your commands.
+Rambo does not spawn any processes nor support bidirectional communication with your commands.
 It is intentionally kept simple to run transient jobs with minimal overhead, such as calling a Python or Node script to transform some data.
 For more complicated use cases, see below.